docsforadobe/after-effects-plugin-guide/docs/smartfx/smartfx.rst

 However, ``max_result_rect`` *cannot* depend on the specific render request.
 It must be the same no matter what portion of the output is requested by After Effects.

-It is legal to return an empty result_rect if the request_rect doesn’t intersect the effect's output pixels; no rendering need be done.
+It is legal to return an empty result_rect if the request_rect doesn't intersect the effect's output pixels; no rendering need be done.
 After Effects may also call the effect with an empty request_rect, meaning the effect is only being asked to compute the ``max_result_rect``.

 ``preserve_rgb_of_zero_alpha`` can influence the bounds computation process (both result_rect and ``max_result_rect``) and must be respected if the effect behaves differently depending on this setting.